 With the introduction of Amazon Web Services (AWS), in 2004, it has immersed very strongly to provide a competitive landscape.
 And another big name in this competitive world is Microsoft Azure, operating since 2010.
 Although it is not as long as AWS, it is gaining speed and is definitely giving a tough competition.

-But choosing one over the other is not so easy.
+But choosing one over the other is not so easy, this is a definitely a great battle: Azure vs AWS.
 While AWS is known for its key services like stability and reliability with a wide range of compelling offerings, on the other hand, Azure is a cloud offering which is done by the authors of the closed source tools.
 However, both these services by now had got enough time to create stable, profitable and flexible products and uplift their performance.

 Azure vs AWS Comparison